Parallel self-testing of EPR pairs under computational assumptions: Introduction

 \section{Introduction}

-Self-testing is a unique phenomenon of quantum mechanics that allows a classical verifier to force two or more spatially separated quantum provers to prepare certain states and measure them in certain bases up to local isometries.
-The term ``self-test'' was first coined by Mayers and Yao~\cite{mayersyao2004selftest} in 2004 but its concept can be traced back to much earlier works that study the remarkable features of quantum correlations~\cite{bell1964epr,summerswerner1987bell,tsirelson1987bell,popescu1992bell,bmr1992bell}.
+Self-testing is a fundamental feature of quantum mechanics that allows a classical verifier to force a quantum device (sometimes called prover) to prepare certain states and measure them in certain bases up to local isometries.
+The term ``self-test'' was first coined by Mayers and Yao~\cite{mayersyao2004selftest} in 2004, but its concept can be traced back to much earlier works that study the remarkable features of quantum correlations~\cite{bell1964epr,summerswerner1987bell,tsirelson1987bell,popescu1992bell,bmr1992bell}.

-To perform a self-test, the verifier asks questions $x$ of the provers and they return answers $a$.
-The key idea of self-testing is that if $a$ and $x$ obey certain \emph{nonlocal} correlations, then the verifier can deduce the provers' behavior assuming they are spatially separated.
-This assumption, which implies non-communication between the provers, is crucial because otherwise, the provers could reproduce any correlation by using a lookup table.
+To perform a self-test, the verifier inputs questions $x$ to the devices and they return answers $a$.
+The key idea of self-testing is that if $a$ and $x$ obey certain \emph{nonlocal} correlations, then the verifier can deduce the devices' behavior, assuming they are spatially separated.
+This assumption, which implies non-communication between the devices, is crucial because otherwise, the devices could reproduce any correlation by using a lookup table.

 The literature on this nonlocal type of self-test is vast~\cite{supic2020selftest}.
 They address topics such as which correlations can self-test which states, e.g., \cite{coladangelo2017bipartite,goh2018geometry,miller2019ghz}; how efficient and robust a self-test can be, e.g., \cite{mys2012robust,mckague2017chsh,nv2017quantumlinearity,nv2018lowdegree,chao2018largeentanglement,fu2019}; and how to use self-testing to, e.g., certify a quantum computer's components~\cite{sekatski2018certifying}, delegate quantum computations~\cite{ruv2013command,coladangelo2019leash}, and characterize the complexity of quantum correlations~\cite{ji2020mipre}.